apps-of-the-millennium/motm/src/test/README.md

 1. assuming you are in motm/src
 2. npm run test

-# Currently using testing frameworks:
+# Currently using testing framework:
 1. Jest

-## Potential additional libraries to explore
+## Potential libraries to explore
-2. React testing library: lets you test components in isolation to child components
+2. React testing library: doesnt have the ability to shallowly render components (i.e components without their child components) you can use Jest to mock child components.
+##### Note: RTL is used in conjunction with JEST
-3. Enzyme
+3. Enzyme (RTL is the alternative / or replacement for Enzyme)

 ### files currently not included
 1. envData.js